 9. You won’t have to apologize for anything.

 When you start to enjoy being alone, you’ll quickly see that solitude means you don’t have to keep apologizing for what you’ve done.
 So often, we do things that end up upsetting other people, or hurting someone else’s feelings, and then have to quickly apologize for it.

 But when you’re alone, you don’t have to apologize for anything.
 And that takes a lot of pressure out of most situations.
 You get to stop second guessing everything you say, or every move you make because you’re afraid someone is going to be offended, or saddened, and angered.

 So often we feel we the need to get the “OK” from our friends and family before we take action.
 We constantly look to other people for advice on what we should do next.

-Of course, there are times where it’s not only perfectly acceptable to ask for advice, but downright necessary.
-But there are also times where we’re perfectly capable of acting on our own, be we instead of looking to others for an answer.
+Of course, there are times when it’s not only perfectly acceptable to ask for advice, but downright necessary.
+But there are also times where we’re perfectly capable of acting on our own instead of looking to others for an answer.